Loading...

 Therefore, as a rule of thumb, in all the electric field questions like this one, the net electric field due to two unlike charges somewhere outside the charges and close the smaller charge becomes zero.

-Somewhere off the horizontal axis, the electric field due to each point charge makes an angle with each other and so there is not possible to find a point where the net electric field is zero.
+Somewhere off the horizontal axis, the electric field due to each point charge makes an angle with each other, so it is not possible to find a point where the net electric field is zero.

 Solution: